 How did they feel about sleep?

-How do I keep my Black Orchid Betta fish healthy?
+How do I keep my Black Orchid Betta healthy?

 To keep your fish healthy, you need to pay attention to a few things.